List of Gladiators UK events: Duel

-A contender and a Gladiator were each placed atop an elevated platform a short distance apart.
+Regarded by many as the signature event of Gladiators and known as Joust in the US series, a contender and a Gladiator were each placed atop an elevated platform a short distance apart.
 Armed with a pugil stick (often referred to as a giant cotton bud), they attempted to cause the other to fall from their platform within the 30-second time limit.
 This could be achieved with either an offensive or a defensive strategy, although some contenders automatically lost if they made no attacking move towards the Gladiator.
 If either competitor touched their opponent, their opponent's pugil stick or platform with anything other than the padded ends of their own pugil stick, this also led to an automatic loss as did losing a pugil stick.
-Contenders scored 10 points for knocking the Gladiator off or 5 points for remaining on their platform for the duration.
+Contenders scored 10 points for knocking the Gladiator off or 5 points for remaining on their platform for the duration or, in some cases, if the Gladiator was found to have started just before the whistle before knocking the contender off.
 If a contender falls off, "Another One Bites the Dust" by Queen is played in the background.

 The Sky series version of the event had the same rules and scoring system, but was played above water rather than crash mats.
-If a contender falls off, "Baby One More Time" by Britney Spears is played during the females' event, while "Tubthumping" by Chumbawumba is played during the males' event.

 The BBC version saw the return of the crash mats and it works similarly to the ITV version, although the platforms are both closer together and joined with a rigid bar, sometimes this would lead to someone to step or fall onto the opponent's platform causing the offender to lose.

-The event was known as Joust in the US series.